apache/trafficserver/doc/reference/configuration/records.config.en.rst

   This configuration specifies the max-age value that will be used when adding the Strict-Transport-Security header.
 The value is in seconds.
-  A value of 0 will set the max-age value to 0 and should remove the hsts entry from the cleint.
+  A value of 0 will set the max-age value to 0 and should remove the hsts entry from the client.
 A value of -1 will disable this feature and not set the header.
-This option is only used for HTTPS request and the header will not be set on HTTP requests.
+This option is only used for HTTPS requests and the header will not be set on HTTP requests.

 .. ts:cv:: CONFIG proxy.config.ssl.hsts_include_subdomains INT 0

-  Enables (``1``) or disables (``0``) to add the includeSubdomain value to the Strict-Transport-Security header.  proxy.config.ssl.hsts_max_age will need to be set to a non -1 value for this value to be added.
+  Enables (``1``) or disables (``0``) adding the includeSubdomain value to the Strict-Transport-Security header.  proxy.config.ssl.hsts_max_age needs to be set to a non -1 value for this configuration to take effect.

 Client-Related Configuration
 ----------------------------